eugenegesdisc/gmu-wxc-downscaling-terratorch/README.md

 conda install tensorboard -c conda-forge
 ```

-## Configure Credentials for downloading from Earthdata
+## Configure Credentials for downloading data from Earthdata

 See examples/config for an template.
 Either username/password or token ( edl_token ) can be configured.
 Token takes preference if both are set.
 The default directory and configuration file is located at the following:
 ../cfg/.gmu_downscaling_earthdata_login.cfg